TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

   schema.parent
 ```

 Note that `columns_to_types` expects an _unquoted model name_, such as `schema.parent`.
-Since macro arguments are SQLGlot expressions, they need to be processed accordingly in order to extract meaningful information from them.
-For instance, the lookup key in the above macro definition is extracted by generating the SQL code for `model_name` using the `sql` method.
+Since macro arguments without type annotations are SQLGlot expressions, the macro code must extract meaningful information from them.
+For instance, the lookup key in the above macro definition is extracted by generating the SQL code for `model_name` using the `sql()` method.

-Having access to the schema of an upstream model can be useful for various reasons:
+Accessing the schema of an upstream model can be useful for various reasons.
+For example:

 - Renaming columns so that downstream consumers are not tightly coupled to external or source tables
 - Selecting only a subset of columns that satisfy some criteria (e.g. columns whose names start with a specific prefix)
 - Applying transformations to columns, such as masking PII or computing various statistics based on the column types

-Thus, leveraging `columns_to_types` can also enable one to write code according to the [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle, as they can implement these transformations in a single function instead of duplicating them in each model of interest.
+Thus, leveraging `columns_to_types` can also enable one to write code according to the [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle, as a single macro function can implement the transformations instead of creating a different macro for each model of interest.

 #### Accessing snapshots